-Poodles of any size are very active and require a good amount of exercise every day to suit their high energy level.
+Standard Poodle puppies of any size are very active and require a good amount of exercise every day to suit their high energy level.
 They will thrive when they are kept busy and get to act on those inherent impulses such as retrieving, hunting, swimming, and learning.
 Poodles love to go for walks and jogs.

-There are many ways to maintain a Poodle coat, but unless you plan to keep their fur to a short trim, it will require daily brushing to prevent from easily matting.
+There are many ways to maintain a Standard Poodle puppies coat, but unless you plan to keep their fur to a short trim, it will require daily brushing to prevent from easily matting.
 A full-coated Poodle needs to be brushed completely down to the skin, otherwise, the hair beneath will mat and need to be shaved down to “start over.”

 For this reason, many Poodle owners opt-in for a shorter trim.
 Some even learn to do it themselves with clippers, while others take their dog to a professional dog groomer about every six weeks to have their hair and nails trimmed.

 The breed’s relatively non-shedding coat makes it a wonderful choice for people with allergies, but remember to keep them clean, as all that fluff can pick up other allergens when they play outside.